RobTillaart/ANSI/README.md

   - add line buffer in write(c) to improve throughput?
   - need for flush() with line buffer?
   - rewrite functions, replace print() by **\_stream->write()** calls?  (effect on size?)
+  - move static strings to PROGMEM? as defines? roughly ~20 bytes progmem for 4 bytes RAM...
+  - print(char) iso print(string) where possible

 #### Wont